tangkong/hutch-python/docs/source/yaml_files.rst

 platform 0 and the primary elog will be used.
 This dictionary has a required key, "default" that points to an integer that is the normal platform to use, associated with the primary experiment.
-Additional keys are interpretted as hostnames to use alternate platforms for.
+Additional keys are interpreted as hostnames to use alternate platforms for.
 Alternate platforms will post to the secondary elog.